SOP-MINI/sop-site/regulamin-sop1-en.md

   - Partial grades
     - The number of points obtained for the subsequent stages of the laboratory task is given at the time of checking by the teacher and written on a sheet with the content of the task
-    - The number of points obtained for entry is displayed in LEoN after the test is completed
+    - The number of points obtained for entry is displayed in LeOn after the test is completed
     - Points from both parts of the laboratory are placed in USOS no later than 24 hours after the class.
 The number of points in USOS determines the final grade
   - Final grade
     - Issued in USOS within 24 hours from the publication of the results of the last L4 laboratory in USOS